-Andaman administration to implement apartment ownership regulation soon: Official
+Andaman administration to implement apartment ownership regulation soon: official

-Port Blair, Residents of Andaman and Nicobar Islands can now get their apartments and flats registered as the administration is in the process of finalising the apartment ownership regulation, an official said on Monday.
+Port Blair, Aug 11 (PTI) Residents of Andaman and Nicobar Islands can now get their apartments and flats registered as the administration is in the process of finalising the apartment ownership regulation, an official said on August 12.

 Speaking to PTI, a senior official said, "The Andaman and Nicobar Island Apartment Ownership Regulation, 2025, aims to facilitate individual registration of flats and apartments for the benefit of residents of these islands."